featherineaugustus/Captcha-Detection/README.md

    ```

 ## Pipeline
-1. Load image
+1. Load image.
-2. Crop image on the top, bottom, left and right to only expose the 5 characters
+2. Crop image on the top, bottom, left and right to only expose the 5 characters.
-3. Remove all pixels that are not black (background), and invert the color back to BW
+3. Remove all pixels that are not black (background), and invert the colour back to BW.
-4. Slice the image into 5 equal parts (9 pixels width each)
+4. Slice the image into 5 equal parts (9 pixels width each).
-5. Perform character predicition for each of the 5 image parts
+5. Perform character prediction for each of the 5 image parts.
-6. Combine the predicted characterse in sequence back into a string
+6. Combine the predicted characters in sequence back into a string.
-7. Return string as output
+7. Return string as output.

 ## Usage
 1. Training (see `main.ipynb`)